/

 2. Avoid formal greetings such as: dear sir, dear madam, or whom this may concern etc.

 3. In your signature closing, please sign off with similarly respectful greeting.
-Some options that have worked well include: From a Friend or if you prefer, signing off with your first name.
+Some options that have worked well include: From a Friend or if you prefer, sign off with your first name.

 • Adding a date, provides context to your letter.